IRNAS/irnas-docker-software/README.md

 The `vanilla-zepyhr` folder contains two Dockerfiles:

 - `Dockerfile.ci` - A docker image which contains all tools needed to build Zephyr applications.
-  From Zephyr SDK toolchains it contains the following:
+  This image is suitable to be used in the CI.
+From Zephyr SDK it contains the following toolchains:
   - `arm-zepyhr-eabi` - used for building applications for ARM Cortex-M.
   - `x86_64-zephyr-elf` - used for building applications for `native_sim` board.
-This image is
-    suitable to be used in the CI.
 - `Dockerfile.dev` - A docker image which inherits from `Dockerfile.ci` image and contains some configuration to make development inside the container easier.